 Lead Generation & Business Acquisition

-So as we just noticed, the buckets are essentially what the company has asked for and of course has to incorporate relevant bullet points for a particular work experience.
+So as we just noticed, the buckets are essentially what the company has asked for and of course, has to incorporate relevant bullet points for particular work experience.

 Buckets make it extremely easy for the recruiter to notice your resume and are usually impressed with the exact information you have provided them with which they are looking for in a candidate.

-A marketing specialist wears many hats in his role to drive marketing of a product/service.
-Candidate might be struggling with what skills to showcase.
+A marketing specialist wears many hats in his role to drive the marketing of a product/service.
+The candidate might be struggling with what skills to showcase.
 By bucketing the work experience, many things come out to be crystal clear in terms of what exactly are the skills being offered.

-So for example, thorught the buscket of Team Management, the underlying skills which comes out is Leadership and Mentoring.
-This skills is highly required in any position of marketing which you might be applying for.
+So for example, through the bucket of Team Management, the underlying skills which come out are Leadership and Mentoring.
+This skill is highly required in any position of marketing which you might be applying for.

 Similarly, through the bucket of Lead Generation & Business Acquisition, the skill which comes up is assertiveness and communication.
 Very importantly this is one skill which would be definitely required by any recruiter looking for marketing candidates

 Well, here is the key.
-When we talk about layouts, we often refer to the colour codes and fonts, bolding and other aesthetics used to present the final document.
+When we talk about layouts, we often refer to the color codes and fonts, bolding and other aesthetics used to present the final document.

 If you are a marketing person, then you must understand the importance of presentation.
 Your marketing resume should not look like that of somebody who has handled kindergarten with flowers and petals displayed over the document.

 The final formatting of the resume represents the person you are.
 And the way you think.
-Specifically since it is marketing resume, you have to be extra careful around how your resume uses colours and fonts.
-May be the recruiter thinks that this is the way you are going to do the presentations of the company or this is the way you are going to present the product of the company !
+Specifically, since it is a marketing resume, you have to be extra careful around how your resume uses colors and fonts.
+Maybe the recruiter thinks that this is the way you are going to do the presentations of the company or this is the way you are going to present the product of the company!